akshayreddykotha/sql-data-exploration-project/README.md

 *Trivia*:
 1. ORDER BY can have the new variable name used
-2. HAVING BY doesn't allow variable name rather it allows aggregation function with condition.
+2. HAVING doesn't allow variable name rather it allows aggregation function with condition.
+3. HAVING works only where there is an aggregation column (Ex: SUM(orders)...HAVING orders  > 999) in the table/view built.

 Check your queries using this file [Aggregations_23_Having.sql](https://github.com/akshayreddykotha/sql-data-exploration-project/blob/master/Aggregations_23_Having.sql).